jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 > Humble words and increased preparations are signs that the enemy is about to advance.
 Violent language and driving forward as if to the attack are signs that he will retreat.

-Though this is not always true, people who talk a lot are not the ones who get things done.&nbsp;
+Though this is not always true, people who talk a lot are not the ones who get things done.

 Talk is cheap.
 Anyone can do it.
 Because anyone can say anything, it doesn't have much worth.
 That's not the only problem with people who spend a lot of time talking about what they're going to do instead of doing it.